JKU-ICG/AOS/README.md

 ## Hardware

-For our prototype, an octocopter (MikroKopter OktoXL 6S12, two LiPo 4500 mAh batteries, 4.5 kg to 4.9 kg;) carries our payload.
+For our prototype, an octocopter (MikroKopter OktoXL 6S12, two LiPo 4500 mAh batteries, 4.5 kg to 4.9 kg) carries our payload.
 In the course of the project 3 versions of payloads with varying components have been used.

 Prototype        |  Payload
 :-------------------------:|:-------------------------: